Representation theory of the principal equivariant $\mathcal{W}$-algebra and Langlands duality: Introduction

-This raises the following question: is there a way to state the Geometric Satake equivalence in terms of $\cD$-modules on the affine Grassmanian $\mathrm{Gr}_{G}$?
-To answer that, one may hope for a formalism of $\cD$-modules which is robust enough to make sense on $\mathrm{Gr}_{G}$ as well as a suitable Riemann--Hilbert correspondence.
+This raises the following question: is there a way to state the geometric Satake equivalence in terms of $\cD$-modules on the affine Grassmannian $\mathrm{Gr}_{G}$?
+To answer that, one may hope for a formalism of $\cD$-modules which is robust enough to make sense on~$\mathrm{Gr}_{G}$ as well as a suitable Riemann--Hilbert correspondence.
 One step in that direction is suggested by the work of Arkhipov and Gaitsgory (\cite{arkhipov_gaitsgory_differential_operators}) in which they build a chiral algebra whose category of modules is a substitute for a category of $\cD$-modules on the loop group $\mathcal{L}G$.
-This kind of chiral algebras are known as chiral algebras of differential operators and were introduced by Beilinson and Drinfeld (\cite{beilinson2004chiral}).
-They were also independently discovered in the language of vertex algebras by Gorbounov, Malikov, and Schechtman and latter called vertex algebras of chiral differential operators (\cite{MSV1999}, \cite{GMV}).
-In terms of vertex algebras, the construction of Arkhipov and Gaitsgory reads as follows: there exists a vertex algebra $\cdo$ whose category of modules is an appropriate category $\cD_{\kappa}(\mathcal{L}G)\mathrm{-Mod}$ of $\kappa$-twisted $\cD$-modules on the loop group.
+These chiral algebras are known as chiral algebras of differential operators and were introduced by Beilinson and Drinfeld (\cite{beilinson2004chiral}).
+They were also independently discovered in the language of vertex algebras by Gorbounov, Malikov, and Schechtman and later called vertex algebras of chiral differential operators (\cite{MSV1999}, \cite{GMV}).
+In terms of vertex algebras, the construction of Arkhipov and Gaitsgory reads as follows: the category $\cdo\mathrm{-Mod}$ is an appropriate definition of the category $\cD_{\kappa}(\mathcal{L}G)\mathrm{-Mod}$ of $\kappa$-twisted $\cD$-modules on the loop group.
 In particular for a certain level $\kappa_{c}$, called the critical level, the category $\cD_{G}^{\kappa_{c}}\mathrm{-Mod}$ behaves as an appropriate category of untwisted $\cD$-modules on the loop group.